Raaghavan

-Raaghavan Murugan, also credited as Master Raghavan, is an Indian child actor who works in Tamil-Telugu language film.
-He has received positive reviews for his performance.
+Raaghavan, also credited as Master Raghavan, is an Indian child actor who works in predominantly Tamil films apart from a few Telugu language films.
+His debut was in the 2016 movie, Sethupathi, with Vijay Sethupathi.

 Career

 Raaghavan made his acting debut through the cop drama Sethupathi (2016) portraying the son of the character played by Vijay Sethupathi.
-The film won positive reviews, as did Raaghavan's performance, with a critic from Behindwoods.com noting that "the kids brim with pleasant innocence, and energetic performances".
-Further reviews from Sify.com and Indiaglitz.com noted that the "two kids who played as Vijay Sethupathi’s children are too good" and that Raghavan "has his own mass scene in the climax".
+The film won positive reviews, as did Raaghavan's performance, with a critic from Sify.com noting that the "two kids who played as Vijay Sethupathi’s children are too good".
 His next film, Rekka (2016), saw Raaghavan play the younger version of Vijay Sethupathi's character.
 He garnered attention for his acting in the video for the song "Kannamma" for the film.

 Raaghavan continued to play pivotal roles as a child artist in Tamil films in the late 2010s, often portraying the child of the film's lead character such as in Bhaskar Oru Rascal (2018) and Maari 2 (2018); or the younger version of the lead actor such as in Hero (2019), Vaanam Kottattum (2020) and Enemy (2021).
 He also appeared in the Telugu film, Uppena (2021), as the younger version of the protagonist.

 In 2022, he appeared as the young version of Vikram's character in Mahaan, and shot for his scenes in Kanchipuram.
-Raaghavan will next be seen in Mani Ratnam's Ponniyin Selvan: I (2022), ponniyin selvan:2 (2023) portraying the Pandya prince.
+Raaghavan was next be seen in Mani Ratnam's Ponniyin Selvan: I (2022), Ponniyin Selvan: II (2023) portraying the Pandya prince.